christian-schlichtherle/fun-io/module-structure-and-features.md

   + The `CommonsCompress` class is a facade which provides the following `Filter` functions:
     + `blockLZ4` compresses/decompresses data using the LZ4 block format.
     + `bzip2` compresses decompresses data using the BZIP2 format.
-    + `deflate` deflates/inflates data using the ZIP compression.
+    + `deflate` compresses/decompresses data using a ZIP deflater/inflater.
     + `framedLZ4` compresses/decompresses data using the LZ4 frame format.
     + `framedSnappy` compresses/decompresses data using the Snappy frame format.
-    + `gzip` compresses/decompresses data using the GZIP compression format.
+    + `gzip` compresses/decompresses data using the GZIP format.
-    + `lzma` compresses/decompresses data using the LZMA compression format.
+    + `lzma` compresses/decompresses data using the LZMA format.
-    + `lzma2` compresses/decompresses data using the LZMA2 compression format.
+    + `lzma2` compresses/decompresses data using the LZMA2 format.
   + It also provides the following `ArchiveStore` functions:
     + `jar` provides read/write access to JAR files.
     + `tar` provides copy-only access to TAR files.